OpenHistoricalMap/ohm-deploy/images/DEVELOPMENT.md

 You will have PostgreSQL server setting up its initial database then becoming ready for connections.

-If you are connected to an existing DB, set the value in env.exampleand avoid starting the local DB
+If you are connected to an existing DB, set the value in env.example and avoid starting the local DB

 ### Step 4: Setup configuration